 - Campus is closed.
 Only essential staff should report.

 Please note that some media outlets release only minimal information and may use terminology different from Penn State's.
-Official Penn State Harrisburg information will be found on the college web site, the AUDIX system, e-mail correspondence via listserv, and the text messaging system.
+Official Penn State Harrisburg information will be announced as described in the General Guidelines, above.

 Most media operators use computer systems with limited memory and often remove critical weather information after a few hours.
 Please pay careful attention and check different outlets if you have any questions about the weather situation on the Harrisburg campus.
 Also note that television stations generally post closing information on their web sites as well as television.

 Media Outlets Offering Weather Information